laurenchen0631/English-Learning/category/common_tranisition.md

 	- He particularly asked that I should help you
 	- Stevens says the public would be surprised by the depth of DiCaprio is understanding of environmental issues, particularly climate change.
 	- Specifically, we must focus on the following points
-	- Indeed, much of early Icelandic law deals specifically with harvesting rights for these scarce resources in order to avoid violence.
 	- I liked all the children, Tom especially.
 	- a new song, written especially for Jonathan.
 - by all means 當然/務必